 The failure to comply with the order of the court by not completing the program or not undergoing the necessary treatments could result to charges of contempt of court with a minimum imprisonment of 30 days.

 Minimum mandatory imprisonment is longer for the third offense.
-The convicted person has to serve at least 180 consecutive days, 30 days in a country correctional facility and 28 days in a MOP.
+The convicted person has to serve at least 180 days in the House of Corrections (HOC) with 150 days suspended under the condition that the offender schedules a substance abuse screening within 30 days of release and completes the evaluation within 60, while complying with any recovery plan developed by the IDCMP.
 The costs of the program will have to be paid by the offender.
 Suspension of the remaining sentence is possible upon a written motion by the convicted person.

 All subsequent offense after the third time is classified as a felony under the New Hampshire DWI laws.
 License suspension is indefinite and re-application is not possible for seven years upon the date of the offender's conviction.
 All other penalties pertaining to a third DWI offender will apply here as well.